-- 1. 48/96 Schedule: - a.
-In accordance with the Agreement executed between the parties, the regular work day and work week for line employees shall consist of three (3) shifts "A", "B", and "C" with each shift alternating on a schedule of two (2) twenty-four (24) hour work days on duty, from 8:00am to 8:00am, followed by four (4) consecutive twenty-four (24) hour days off duty.
+- 1. 48/96 Schedule: - (a) In accordance with the Agreement executed between the parties, the regular work day and work week for line employees shall consist of three (3) shifts "A", "B", and "C" with each shift alternating on a schedule of two (2) twenty-four (24) hour work days on duty, from 8:00am to 8:00am, followed by four (4) consecutive twenty-four (24) hour (twenty-four) days off duty.
+The FLSA cycle for this schedule is a twenty-four (24) day period and FLSA overtime shall be paid on the paycheck that the FLSA period ends.
 On an annual average, a 56-hour week, regardless of the actual number of hours worked or on paid leave during any biweekly pay period. - 2.
 Upon mutual agreement between the Fire Chief and the Association, nothing herein shall prevent the establishment of a trial period for alternative schedules that the parties may adopt. - 3.
-FLSA overtime shall be computed on a twenty-four (24) day cycle and shall be paid on the paycheck that the FLSA period ends.
-Employees may elect to accrue FLSA pay for compensatory time, at the rate of one and one-half (1 1⁄2) hours of compensatory time for every one (1) hour of owed FLSA pay.
-Since regular time for hours worked in excess of the FLSA threshold is already paid in base pay, FLSA pay is paid at half time for each hour owed.
-Therefore, for every two (2) hours of owed FLSA pay, employees may accrue one (1) hour of compensatory time. - 4.
-During the normal work day schedule for line employees, the employee will be allotted one (1) hour for lunch and two (2) fifteen (15) minute breaks, during this time employees shall respond to all incidents.
-Outside of the normal work day hours, the Association and the District agree to make reasonable accommodations for training and other special needs while recognizing the necessity of rest periods.
+During the normal workday schedule for line employees, the employee will be allotted one (1) hour for lunch and two (2) fifteen (15) minute breaks, during this time employees shall respond to all incidents.
+Outside of the normal workday hours, the Association and the District agree to make reasonable accommodations for training and other special needs while recognizing the necessity of rest periods.